 To apply for benefits, you may apply online at www.gibill.va.gov.
-Return proof of application to the School Certifying Official along with a copy of your DD Form 214.
-You must also provide copies of transcripts from any other postsecondary institutions that you have attended, and obtain a copy of your Joint Services Military Transcript or Air Force Transcript.
+Return proof of application to the School Certifying Official along with a copy of your DD Form 214, copies of transcripts from any other post-secondary institutions that you have attended, and an official copy of your Joint Services Military Transcript or Air Force Transcript.
 Upon completing the enrollment requirements and furnishing required documents for VA files, the School Certifying Official will certify school enrollment to the VA.